bishopZ/Frame.js/readme.md

 		Frame(); // trigger to run the next Frame
 	});

-To load a list of libraries asynchronously with a single callback, use Frame.lib:
+Use Frame.lib to load a list of libraries asynchronously with a single callback:

 	Frame.lib([ // three libraries loaded asynchronously
 	    '/lib/src/jquery-ui-1.8.18.custom.min.js',